staticdev/pdf-split-tool/README.rst

    pdf-split-tool --max-size 50 # for 50 megabytes

-Note: you can also use --max-size after the path of a specific PDF.
+Note: you can also use --max-size after the path of a specific PDF and fractional numbers such as "50.5".

 Contributing